Everything You Ever Wanted To Know About The Spine

 Earlier, we mentioned that spinal discs lack direct blood supply.
 While this is true, there is an exception.
 At the very edge of the spinal disc (the outermost fibers of the annulus), there are tiny capillaries (blood supply).
 These capillaries provide the needed nutrients to the attaching ligaments, including ligamentum flavum and the sinuvertebral nerve, which encircles the last fibers of the annular ligament or annular fibers.
 The advancing of age and spinal disc disorders such as bulging discs, protruded discs, herniated discs, and prolapsed discs can compress and obliterate these tiny vessels, leading to hypoxia in supplied tissues and the sinuvertebral nerve.
 In short, a prolonged or neglected spinal disc disorder can lead to the compression of the tiny blood vessels, which cause the degeneration and even death of the sinuvertebral nerve.

-The Chiropractic Specialty Center® Difference:
+The Chiropractic Specialty Center® Difference When It Comes To Spine Treatment:

 The most significant difference between others and us is an accurate diagnosis and precisely targeted treatment that addresses the actual cause of the spine, joints, scoliosis, and sport injury patients.
 In short, we have a better understanding of the spine and joints.
 In addition to a better, more thorough knowledge of the spine and joint conditions, we have medical devices and technologies that others do not have in the Southeast Asian region.
 Without sounding too arrogant, you will not find a better non-surgical team than us.